6 Marketing tips for busy business owners

-“Small business owners are busy,” is definitely an understatement!
-As a small business owner, your to-do list is long and you don’t always have enough hours in the day to get it all done.
+As a business owner, your to-do list is long and you don’t always have enough hours in the day to get it all done.

-As busy as you are, you know that you should be spending more time on marketing and sales.
+But you also know that you should be spending more time on marketing and sales.
 How else are you going to grow your business?

-Don’t despair!
-Marketing doesn’t have to take a lot of your time to be effective.
-It’s a matter of being organized.
+Fortunately, marketing doesn’t have to take a lot of your time to be effective - it’s a matter of being organized.
 Here are a few tips for quick and efficient marketing that could work for your business.

 1. Write blog articles whenever you have the chance

-That audio file now needs to be turned into text, but you don’t need transcribe it yourself - that would take up far too much of your time!
-Instead, you can use an online service for a cheap and fast transcription.
+That audio file now needs to be turned into text, but if you don’t have time to transcribe it yourself, you can use an online service for a cheap and fast transcription.

 What you’ll end up with is something between an outline and a draft of an article or blog.
-You can fill out the blanks and have content ready to publish with minimal effort.
+You can fill out the blanks and have content ready to publish with very little time investment.

 2. Plan social media in advance and in batches

-When a prospective customer wants to learn more about your business (and check out if you’re legitimate), they’ll likely check your social media accounts.
-Try and keep your social content recent and relevant.
-That being said, guess who doesn’t have time to post on social media every day...that’s right, you!
-Check out this article for some helpful tips on social media marketing for small businesses.
+When a prospective customer wants to learn more about your business (and check out if you’re legitimate), they’ll likely look at your social media accounts, so try to keep your social content recent and relevant.
+Create a social media calendar and use an app to schedule your posts in advance.
+Taking the time to plan ahead means saving time down the road.
+Check out this article for 10 helpful tips on social media marketing for businesses.

 3. Share other people’s content

-If you only post your own content on social media, you’ll most likely not post very often.
 Don’t hesitate to post industry news and content from other influencers that’s relevant to your audience.
-An easy way to find news from your industry is to search on Google News.
-You can also set up Google Alerts for some search terms so you get notified in your inbox when something newsworthy comes up.
-Another easy way to stay up to date is to subscribe to a few newsletters that are relevant to your industry.
+Setting up Google Alerts for some search terms so you get notified in your inbox when something newsworthy comes up is an efficient way to stay informed.
+You can also subscribe to newsletters that are relevant to your industry.

 4. Share your content more than once